jakesiney/ci_build_and_test/README.md

 # CI/CD Build and Test project

-This is continuous intergration project.
+This is a continuous intergration project.

 Testing a build and test workflow using gitHub actions.